mraygalaxy/luvi/README.md

-Luvi: A distributed parallel video transcoder
+Luvi: A distributed parallel video transcoder [ALPHA, Linux/Unix only currently]
 =============================================

 This program opens your input movie, streams the frames out to multiple computers (slaves), transcodes them in parallel, returns the transcoded frames back to the master computer and saves the resulting video to a new file.

+This is alpha code.
+It currently has only been tested on Ubuntu.

+Dependencies listed below.

 Originally, the intent of this program was to take my MythTV recordings and use the computers in my house in parallel to convert